Rent a Shipping Container for Your Move With These 6 Tips

 What are the security features of the shipping container?

-Be sure that you will be the one who’s in control of the padlock key.
+Be sure you are the one who’s in control of your padlock key.
 Make sure there is a lock box that covers the padlock itself.
 This will prevent any attempted burglaries while the shipping container is in your possession.

 Contact your insurance broker.